 Computers in the early days were, as you probably know, massive machines that occupied whole rooms.
 They also often stopped working (the modern technical term is crashed) and sometimes that happened due to literal bugs or other insects that would get lost inside the computers and mess up with the circuitry.

-So, coming back to our calculator, if we wrote the code for it and when we ask it to calculate 2+2 it outputs 5, the process of finding out why that happens is the process of debugging.
-We have several tools for doing this and we'll cover them throughout the article series.
+So, coming back to our calculator example, if you wrote the code for it and asked it to calculate 2+2, and it outputs 5, the process of finding out why that happens is the process of debugging.
+You have several tools for doing this and I'll cover them throughout the article series.

 Once the computer code is written and tested, the next phase is that of deployment.
 The process of deployment involves packaging your code and distributing it to a remote location (a server etc.) where users can access it.